-They do this because being under federal jurisdiction offers different pleading standards, efficient uniform evidentiary and procedural rules, more diverse juries, and vigorous expert discovery.
-By removing a case, defendants can have some leverage to force the early resolution of a claim.
+Because being under federal jurisdiction offers different pleading standards, efficient uniform evidentiary and procedural rules, more diverse juries, and vigorous expert discovery.
+By removing a case, defendants can gain leverage to force the early resolution of a claim.

-However, certain factors must be met in order for defendants to remove a claim to federal court, such as the federal court also having original subject matter jurisdiction or whether the product was manufactured according to federal specifications.
+However, certain factors must be met in order for defendants to remove a claim to federal court.
+For instance, the federal court must also have original subject matter jurisdiction, or the product must have been manufactured according to federal specifications.

-Not so.
-The coffee was in fact so boiling hot that Liebeck required skin grafts for her third-degree burns.
-She was in the hospital for eight days.
-It was discovered that McDonald’s routinely served coffee much hotter than standards allowed, because they wanted it to stay warm for as long as possible.
+In fact, the coffee was so boiling hot that Liebeck required skin grafts for her third-degree burns.
+She was in the hospital for 8 days.
+It was discovered that McDonald’s routinely served coffee much hotter than standards allowed because they wanted it to stay warm for as long as possible.
 Burn hazards exist when liquid is more than 140 degrees; McDonald’s coffee was 185 degrees, plus or minus a few digits, to “maintain optimum taste.”
 That can cause third-degree burns in less than 10 seconds.

-Defective pharmaceuticals are another popular topic, and they also fall under product liability cases.
+Defective pharmaceuticals are another area of law, and they also fall under product liability cases.
 Merck Pharmaceuticals ended up paying more than $4.85 billion for problems associated with Vioxx, an arthritis drug that had some nasty side effects, including heart attacks and strokes.

-The CPSC, or the Consumer Product Safety Commission, issued a final rule in October 2017 that prohibits the manufacture for sale, offer for sale, distribution or importation of toys and child care products that contain more than 0.1% of five phthalate chemicals.
-This will take effect on April 25, 2018.
-It’s taken about 10 years to get to this point; these phthalates, or “plasticizers,” make plastic toys softer and more pliable, but we all know how often little kids put toys in their mouths.
+The Consumer Product Safety Commission issued a final rule in October 2017 that prohibits the manufacture for sale, offer for sale, distribution or importation of toys and child care products that contain more than 0.1% of 5 phthalate chemicals.
+This rule took effect on April 25, 2018.
+These phthalates, or “plasticizers,” make plastic toys softer and more pliable, but can become toxic when kids put the toys in their mouths.

-Defective product plaintiffs are sympathetic, and many times the cases are catastrophic in their damage.
-This has led some states to cap compensation for victims in civil lawsuits.
+Defective product plaintiffs are sympathetic to juries and judges, and many times the cases are catastrophic in their damage.
+This has led some states to “cap” (or limit) compensation for victims in civil lawsuits.

-Most of these focus on non-economic damages, though a few states cap both economic and non-economic damages.
-Some states eventually found their cap laws for pain and suffering unconstitutional, as Florida did 2017.
+Most of these limits focus on non-economic damages, though a few states cap both economic and non-economic damages.
+Some states have found their cap laws for pain and suffering unconstitutional, as Florida did 2017.